-- a.
-Blood, aspirated tissue culture media, or other liquid waste generated from BSL-2 experiments must be disinfected and then disposed.
-Bleach is typically used to disinfect liquids, but other agents, such as Wescodyne, may be used if effective. - b.
-If you use bleach: - Ensure the final concentration exceeds 0.5% sodium hypochlorite (no less than one part bleach to 9 parts liquid). - Ensure the bleach is fresh: in tissue culture media traps change at least twice weekly.
-Undiluted bleach should be replaced every 6 months. - Ensure the media is exposed to disinfectant for at least 20 minutes prior to disposal. - Dispose down the sink with running water - c.
-If you use Wescodyne: - Ensure the final concentration exceeds 1% (no less than one part Wescodyne to 99 parts liquid). - In tissue culture media traps change at least every 3 months (indicate the date of the last change on the flask).
-Check the expiration date on the disinfectant stock bottle. - Ensure the media is exposed to disinfectant for at least 20 minutes prior to disposal. - Collect waste into containers marked "Unwanted Materials" and date when you start collecting.
-When full or 6 months after your start date (whichever happens
+- Blood, aspirated tissue culture media, or other liquid waste generated from BSL-2 experiments must be disinfected and then disposed.
+Bleach is typically used to disinfect liquids, but other agents, such as ZZZ or Vesphene III se, may be used if effective. - If you use bleach: - Ensure the final concentration exceeds 0.5% sodium hypochlorite (no less than one-part bleach to 9 parts liquid). - Ensure the bleach is fresh: in tissue culture media traps change at least twice weekly.
+Undiluted bleach stocks should be replaced every 6 months. - Ensure the media is exposed to disinfectant for at least 20 minutes prior to disposal. - Dispose down the sink with running water - If you use ZZZ or Vesphene III se: - Ensure the final concentration exceeds 400ppm (one part disinfectant to 99 parts water). - In tissue culture media traps change at least every 3 months (indicate the date of the last change on the flask).
+Check the expiration date on the disinfectant stock bottle. - Ensure the media is exposed to disinfectant for at least 20 minutes prior to

-- first), arrange pickup by EHS through the SAM System.
-NO DRAIN DISPOSAL without prior EHS approval. - If the container will be unattended (outside of your immediate control) then label it with the date, time and the words "Biohazardous liquid" and keep it in a secondary container (for example, a plastic tub) while it is disinfecting. - d.
-If you use other agents to decontaminate liquid cultures follow the instructions on the packaging.
-Contact the Biosafety Officer (801-581-6590) for advice on appropriate disinfectants and procedures for disposal of treated waste. - e.
-Mixed liquid and solid waste should be separated in a biosafety cabinet (decant the liquid from the solid).
+- disposal. - Collect waste into containers marked "Unwanted Materials" and date when you start collecting.
+When full or 6 months after your start date (whichever happens first), arrange pickup by EHS through the SAM System.
+NO DRAIN DISPOSAL without prior EHS approval. - If the container will be unattended (outside of your immediate control) then label it with the date, time and the words "Biohazardous liquid" and keep it in a secondary container (for example, a plastic tub) while it is disinfecting. - If you use other agents to decontaminate liquid cultures follow the instructions on the packaging.
+Contact the Biosafety Officer (801-581-6590) for advice on appropriate disinfectants and procedures for disposal of treated waste. - Mixed liquid and solid waste should be separated in a biosafety cabinet (decant the liquid from the solid).
 Manage the liquids and solids separately as detailed above.